-Your doctor will ask about your symptoms and medical history, and perform a physical examination.
-Chickenpox is usually diagnosed based on the telltale rash.
-Blood and laboratory tests to identify the varicella zoster virus (VZV) are available for use in questionable cases but are rarely necessary.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+Chickenpox is usually diagnosed based on the rash.
+Blood and laboratory tests to identify the varicella zoster virus (VZV) are available for use in questionable cases, but they are rarely necessary.

 Blood and laboratory tests—several tests are available that may help confirm the diagnosis of chickenpox, including:

 Chickenpox.
 American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/chickenpox.html.
 Updated May 2010.
 Accessed May 30, 2013.

 Chickenpox (varicella).
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/chickenpox/.
 Updated April 25, 2013.
 Accessed May 30, 2013.